samergul/EmployeeMangementSystem/What-is-Dependency-Injection?.md

 ##Services vs. "Newables"
-In the grand scheme of things, most OO classes will fall into two categories:
+In the grand scheme of things, most OO classes will fall into one of two categories:

 * Services
     * Expert objects that encapsulates some logic